April 1, 2020

 This tour was planned as the very first "Punk Rock" touring show which featured an all star line up.
 Sex Pistols, Johnny Thunders and the Heartbreakers, The Damned, and The Clash.

+This story even features Malcom Mclaren.
 If none of the band names ring a bell for you, just know that it is one hell of a line up...
 But also know that with this line up, its not surprising that the story gets pretty messy..

-How messy you may ask? ?
+How messy you may ask??

 Filthy and Furiously Messy.